iMoonLab/DeepHypergraph/docs/source/start/structure.rst

 -------------------------------------------

-Add Eary Self-loop and Late Self-Loop
+Add Early Self-loop and Late Self-Loop
 ++++++++++++++++++++++++++++++++++++++++++

 Self-loop is a important structure for feature learning especially for the simple graph structure.